AN INTERPRETIVE CROSSROADS

 - rejecting help when it is genuinely needed

-- mistaking pressure to act for true agency
+- mistaking pressure to act for wise agency

 Excess: